HSU-YU-JEN/API/README.md

 # API
 Setting a Twilio account for pratice.

-Use index.html to create web (https://pickle-6541.twil.io/index.html) for submitting photos via My Twilio number (media API).
+Use the Messaging API in Twilio to use submitted photos vai My Twilio number

-Write an API to
+Create a web-based API that matches this expected response (https://pickle-6541.twil.io/index.html)